Academy of Country Music Award for Female Artist of the Year

-Lainey Wilson, the reigning winner of Female Artist of the Year, 2025.
+Ella Langley, the reigning winner of Female Artist of the Year, 2026.

 Miranda Lambert, the most decorated Female Artist of the Year with 9 wins.

 Reba McEntire, (along with Miranda Lambert) is the most nominated artist in this category.

 The Academy of Country Music Award for Female Artist of the Year (formerly known as Top Female Vocalist, until 2011) is awarded to the top female country music artist of the past year.
 It is based on individual musical performance on a solo Country single or album release, as well as the overall contribution to Country Music.The following is the list of winners, with the year representing the nominated work.
 This Award goes to the artist.
 This award was one of the original awards given at the first ceremony in 1966.
 The first recipient was Bonnie Owens.
-The most recent recipient is Lainey Wilson.
+The most recent recipient is Ella Langley.